Augustine of Hippo: Free will

-Sociology, morals and ethics
+Ethics

 Natural law

 Augustine was among the earliest to examine the legitimacy of the laws of man, and attempt to define the boundaries of what laws and rights occur naturally, instead of being arbitrarily imposed by mortals.
 All who have wisdom and conscience, he concludes, are able to use reason to recognize the lex naturalis, natural law.
 Mortal law should not attempt to force people to do what is right or avoid what is wrong, but simply to remain just.
 Therefore "an unjust law is no law at all".
 People are not obligated to obey laws that are unjust, those that their conscience and reason tell them violate natural law and rights.

 Slavery

 Augustine led many clergy under his authority at Hippo to free their slaves as a "pious and holy" act.
 He boldly wrote a letter urging the emperor to set up a new law against slave traders and was very much concerned about the sale of children.
 Christian emperors of his time for 25 years had permitted the sale of children, not because they approved of the practice, but as a way of preventing infanticide when parents were unable to care for a child.
 Augustine noted that the tenant farmers in particular were driven to hire out or to sell their children as a means of survival.

 In his book, The City of God, he presents the development of slavery as a product of sin and as contrary to God's divine plan.
 He wrote that God "did not intend that this rational creature, who was made in his image, should have dominion over anything but the irrational creation – not man over man, but man over the beasts".
 Thus he wrote that righteous men in primitive times were made shepherds of cattle, not kings over men.
 "The condition of slavery is the result of sin", he declared.
 In The City of God, Augustine wrote he felt the existence of slavery was a punishment for the existence of sin, even if an individual enslaved person committed no sin meriting punishment.
 He wrote: "Slavery is, however, penal, and is appointed by that law which enjoins the preservation of the natural order and forbids its disturbance."
 Augustine believed slavery did more harm to the slave owner than the enslaved person himself: "the lowly position does as much good to the servant as the proud position does harm to the master."
 Augustine proposes as a solution to sin a type of cognitive reimagining of one's situation, where slaves "may themselves make their slavery in some sort free, by serving not in crafty fear, but in faithful love," until the end of the world eradicated slavery for good: "until all unrighteousness pass away, and all principality and every human power be brought to nothing, and God be all in all."